1122Ma/ARM_PACKAGE_ON_ROS/README.md

 Then the RVIZ program will work on the ros

-and the result we can see here : https://github.com/1122Ma/ARM_PACKAGE_ON_ROS/issues
+and the result we can see here with picture : https://github.com/1122Ma/ARM_PACKAGE_ON_ROS/issues